brave/constellation-processors/README.md

-# Nested STAR Processors
+# Constellation Processors

-Server-side collector, aggregator and data lake sink for recovering data protected by the nested [STAR](https://arxiv.org/abs/2109.10074) protocol.
+Server-side collector, aggregator and data lake sink for recovering data protected by the nested version of the [STAR](https://arxiv.org/abs/2109.10074) protocol.

-To be used in P3A Phase 2.

 Includes:

-- Server: for collecting messages protected by nested STAR
+- Server: for collecting messages protected by Constellation/STAR
 - Aggregator: for decrypting message data deemed recoverable
 - Data lake sink: for storage of decrypted message data